Our best £5,000 loan deals

 How much does a £5,000 loan cost?

-There are two parts that make up the cost of a £5,000 loan - the monthly repayments (made up of capital owed and interest) and the overall cost across the full term of the loan.
+There are two aspects of the cost of a £5,000 loan to consider - the monthly repayments (made up of capital owed and interest) and the overall cost across the full term of the loan.

 The longer you take to pay off the loan, the lower your monthly repayments will be but the more you will pay in interest over the lifetime of the loan.